 1964 Ford Falcon Ranchero *

-The General Motors (GM) El Camino and Ford Ranchero are known as coupe utility vehicles in the automobile industry and their origin goes back to Australia in the 1930s when Ford first substituted the rear seat in their Model T and Model A cars for an open bed to carry cargo.
-As the story goes, the first coupe utility vehicle was created in answer to a farmer&@39;s request for a vehicle they could go to church in on Sunday and haul hogs to market in on Monday.
+The Chevrolet El Camino classic cars and Ford Ranchero classic cars are known as coupe utility vehicles in the automobile industry and their origin goes back to Australia in the 1930s when Ford first substituted the rear seat in their Model T and Model A cars for an open bed to carry cargo.
+As the story goes, the first coupe utility vehicle was created in answer to a farmer's request for a vehicle they could go to church in on Sunday and haul hogs to market in on Monday.
 Ford was first to address the need in modern times when they introduced the Ranchero in 1957, and GM followed two years later with the El Camino.

 1959 Chevrolet El Camino *